The Harmonic Quantum Szil\'ard Engine: Abstract

 \section{Abstract}

 The Szil\'ard engine is a mechanism (akin to Maxwell's demon) for converting information into energy, which seemingly violates the second law of thermodynamics.
 Originally a classical thought experiment, it was extended to a quantized treatment by Zurek.
-In this article we show how a quantum Szil\'ard engine greatly simplifies by replacing the traditional rigid box with a harmonic potential, thus extending the scope of the model.
-Remarkably, all calculations are exact.
+Here, we examine a new, elegant model of a quantum Szil\'ard engine by replacing the traditional rigid box with a harmonic potential, extending the scope of the model.
+Remarkably, almost all calculations are exact.
+This article is suitable to students, researchers and educators interested in the conceptual links between information, entropy, and quantum measurement.